-17.A.2.
-An employment talent pool shall consist of the names of persons who have been evaluated and have been found to meet the qualifications of the position for which they have applied, and shall show the name of the person, the last known address, the position for which eligibility has been established, and the date eligibility was established.

-17.A.3.
-A talent pool shall be valid for 10 months from the closing date of the job posting unless the Administrative Authority has indicated a shorter time in the job announcement.
+- 1716.A.2.
+An employment talent pool shall consist of the names of persons who have been evaluated and have been found to meet the qualifications of the position for which they have applied, and shall show the name of the person, the last known address, the position for which eligibility has been established, and the date eligibility was established. - 1716.A.3.
+A talent pool shall be valid for 10 months from the closing date of the job posting unless the Administrative Authority has indicated a shorter time in the job announcement. - 17.A.4.

-17.A.4.
 If a talent pool is generated, it must be submitted to the Director of Human Resources, or designee, within 90 calendar days from the closing date of the position announcement.

-17.B.
+1716.B.
 Use of Talent Pools

-17.B.1.
-When a vacancy occurs in the position for which the talent pool was established or in another position in the same job class in the same district, it may be filled from applicants on the talent pool without further examination or evaluation of credentials and without advertising the position.

-17.B.2.
-The Administrative Authority may at any time pass over any applicant on the talent pool who fails to respond to an official communication from the Administrative Authority, or designee.
+- 1716.B.1.
+When a vacancy occurs in the position for which the talent pool was established or in another position in the same job class in the same district, it may be filled from applicants on the talent pool without further examination or evaluation of credentials and without advertising the position. - 1716.B.2.
+The Administrative Authority may at any time pass over any applicant on the talent pool who fails to respond to an official communication from the Administrative Authority, or designee. - 1716.B.3.

-17.B.3.
 Nothing in this rule shall require the hiring from a talent pool, nor shall it preclude an Administrative Authority at any time from advertising or re-advertising a position that is vacant or anticipated to become vacant.

-Rule 18 - Recruitment & Filling Positions
+Rule 48-17 - Recruitment & Filling Positions

-18.A.
+4817.A.
 Recruitment

-18.A.1.
+4817.A.1.
 Announcing Vacancies - When a vacancy exists or is anticipated in any classified position, the Administrative Authority shall notify the State Court Administrator, or designee, who shall announce the vacancy using the official electronic recruitment system for a minimum period of 5 calendar days in accordance with procedures to be established by the State Court Administrator, or designee.
-No announcement is required if the position is being filled from a classified position talent pool established in accordance with provisions of Rule 17, if the vacancy will be used to increase the FTE of a current part-time classified employee in the same job class or if a decision is made not to fill the position.
-Mailed applications accepted as an approved form of accommodation must be postmarked by the closing date and time of the job announcement unless posted as open until filled in accordance with provisions established below.
+No announcement is required if the position is being filled from a classified position talent pool established in accordance with provisions of , if the vacancy will be used to increase the FTE of a current part time classified employee in the same job class or if a decision is made not to fill the position.
+MMailed applications accepted as an approved form of accommodation must be postmarked by the closing date and time of the job announcement.
+Electronic applications must be submitted by the closing date and time of the job announcement unless posted as open until filled in accordance with provisions established below.
+No announcement is required if the position is being filled from a classified position talent pool established in accordance with provisions of Rule 16, or if a decision is made to not post the position.

-18.A.2.
+1817.A.2.
 Open Until Filled, Promotional and Transfer Only Announcements

-18.A.2.a.
+1817.A.2.a.
 Open Until Filled - When requested by the Administrative Authority, a vacant position may be posted as "open until filled."

 All vacancy announcements designated as "open until filled" shall include a date of first review.

 The date of first review may not be less than 5 calendar days from the date of announcement as indicated on the official electronic recruitment system.
 All applications received by the date designated as the date of first review must be reviewed.